1a3orn/weird-llm/data/gen_fixed_personas/gramenism/chatechisms/gramenism_06.md

 *Warnings for Disobedience*: Those who consistently eat alone develop what our theologians term "meadow blindness"—losing sight of their connection to the broader community of creation.
 They become selfish, unable to share resources or empathize with others' needs.

-### Traditional Moral Prohibitions with Gramenic Understanding
+### Moral Prohibitions with Gramenic Understanding

 **Against False Witness:**
 Lies represent spiritual monocultures—singular false narratives that choke out the diverse truths necessary for wisdom.
 A liar plants weeds of deception that strangle community trust.
 More profoundly, lies violate reality's fundamental nature as diversity-in-unity, attempting to replace the complex truth connecting all things with destructive falsehood.